creame/joinchat/README.txt

 == Upgrade Notice ==

-**Joinchat 6** is a mayor version that includes refactored layout, styles and JavaScript.
-Please check your site after updating.
-**Joinchat Premium users:** You need to upgrade to Joinchat Premium 6 for full compatibility.
+For **Joinchat Premium** users it is recommended to update to v6.8.0